qfpl/blog/content/posts/sv-1.0.md

 All was not well.
-The performance of `sv`'s parser was [very slow](https://github.com/haskell-perf/csv/tree/25493c61733f6b2b69a4378313af2801f1cceb3b), mainly due to extravogent memory usage.
+The performance of `sv`'s parser was [very slow](https://github.com/haskell-perf/csv/tree/25493c61733f6b2b69a4378313af2801f1cceb3b), mainly due to extravagant memory usage.
 There was also [keen interest](https://github.com/qfpl/sv/issues/10) in streaming support, meaning to parse and decode a file without keeping the whole thing in memory at once.
 This appeared very difficult to integrate into